KBNLresearch/SaveToWaybackMachine/index.md

 # Save KB websites to Wayback Machine

-Scripts and data for archiving KB-managed websites to the Internet Archive's [Wayback Machine](https://web.archive.org/).
+Data, stories and scripts for archiving KB-managed websites to the Internet Archive's [Wayback Machine](https://web.archive.org/).

 ## Purpose